 Homemade chocolate chip cookie dough ice cream is delicious and easy to make.
 It’s egg-free so even easier and quicker.
-It’s perfect for a KitchenAid ice cream attachment.
+It’s a great KitchenAid ice cream recipe or make it any ice cream maker.

 Every birthday I requested brownies and homemade ice cream instead of cake.
 I’ve always loved homemade ice cream.
 While I’ve had an ice cream ball I haven’t made it in a while.
 It took a fair amount of time to make it that way.

 I love that it uses my KitchenAid stand mixer and isn’t a separate appliance I have to store.
 I store the bowl in my freezer so it’s ready when the mood strikes.

 The first ice cream I had to try was basic vanilla and my husband requested some edible cookie dough so of course, I throw that in.
 We both loved it and it’s going to be a regular in our home.

 Homemade ice cream is great because you can control the ingredients.
 A lot of ice creams have questionable ingredients.
 This ice cream uses simple ingredients.
 You likely already have them on hand.